opokatech/pomoduino2/README.md

 - [arduino] - I used uno but should work with others too.
 As you can see it just uses input from 2 buttons and several outputs (LCD, buzzer) so it could be adapted to any device having digital I/Os
-- 16x2 LCD display + 10k potentiometer + 220k resistor (as visible in the
-  schematic above) - although the software is made so that the UI class, which now uses LCD, can be easily replaced by literally anything.
+- 16x2 LCD display - although the software is made so that the UI class, which now uses LCD, can be easily replaced by literally anything.
 As an example there is src-alternative/ui/serial/UI, which spits out something on Serial console depending on current state.
 Yet another example (included) is a variant using 5 LEDs as "user interface"
 - 2 buttons
 - buzzer - although, again, it can be replaced by any device controller by digital output, for example a LED.